Petrosyan-Varos/Habitat-suitability-predictions-for-invasive-fish-species/README.md

 This document describes the R scripts used for processing species occurrence records, reducing spatial autocorrelation, evaluating and selecting predictor variables for species distribution modeling (SDMs), analyzing climatic niches using PCA-env, and conducting bootstrap assessments of the Continuous Boyce Index (CBI).
-1. Spatial Thinning of Species Occurrence Records (SORs) Script name: spThin_EcoInf.R .
+1. Spatial Thinning of Species Occurrence Records (SORs) Script name: spThin_EcoInf.R

-Authors: Varos Petrosyan, Fedor Osipov.
+Authors: Varos Petrosyan, Fedor Osipov

 Purpose: Reduce spatial autocorrelation in species occurrence records.

 Description: This R script uses the spThin R package (Aiello-Lammens et al., 2015) to generate seven thinned SOR subsets, each with a minimum inter-record distance ranging from 10 to 70 km (in 10 km increments).
 The script is executed separately for each geographic region—North America, Europe, Northern Eurasia, Armenia and adjacent regions, and Southeast Asia—and for each species individually.
 This approach accounts for uneven sampling intensity across regions and reduces sampling bias.
 Input data for Carassius gibelio:
 •	Carassius_gibelio_N_America.csv — North America